ngageoint/mapcache-electron/BUILD.md

 ## Debugging
 The application is broken up into a main process and renderer processes inside of electron.

 The renderer processes can be debugged using the chrome developer tools.
+* Dev tools can be toggled via the file menu for a browser window.
+* All dev tools windows can be shown by using the keyboard shortcut CommandOrControl+Shift+S.
+* All dev tools windows can be hidden by using the keyboard shortcut CommandOrControl+Shift+H.

 # Building MapCache
 The following will help you create binaries for windows, linux, and macOS.
 Due to native libraries within the application, each build must occur on its specific platform.